Overview

 Employability skills

-Early on in this course you’ll take a residential field module and immediately begin to learn practical identification, surveying, measuring and sampling skills.
+On this course you have the opportunity to take field based modules, to learn practical identification, surveying, measuring and sampling skills.
 Having learned how to collect data you’re then taught how to analyse, report and present data through the modules, Analysis of Environmental Data (using R), GIS and Remote Sensing.
 You’ll gain the transferable skills often required within environmental agencies/consultancies, including the ability to translate theory into practice, to work in a team and independently, to plan and coordinate research, and to engage with a variety of different users.

 We strive to keep the course in tune with the needs of employers and changes occurring in the field of environmental management and policy.
 A networking event is held annually when students can meet with local employers to discuss work placements and future job opportunities.